HIV/AIDS Fast Facts

 October 2011 - In his book, "The Origins of AIDS," Dr. Jacques Pepin traces the emergence and subsequent development of HIV/AIDS to suggest that initial AIDS outbreaks began earlier than previously believed.

 March 3, 2013 - Researchers announce that a baby born infected with HIV has been "functionally cured."
 The child, born in Mississippi, was given high doses of antiretroviral drugs within 30 hours of being born.
-Two years later, doctors were unable to detect evidence of HIV in the child's blood.
+A year later, the child now has detectable levels of the virus in her blood, 27 months after being taken off antiretroviral drugs, according to scientists involved with her case.

-June 18, 2013 - Marking the 10th anniversary of PEPFAR, Secretary John F. Kerry announces that the millionth child has been born HIV-free due to prevention of mother-to-child transmission programs (PMTCT).
+June 18, 2013 - Marking the 10th anniversary of PEPFAR, Secretary of State John Kerry announces that the millionth child has been born HIV-free due to prevention of mother-to-child transmission programs (PMTCT).

 March 14, 2014 - The CDC reports on a case of likely female-to-female HIV transmission.
 Unlike previous announcements of other cases involving female-to-female transmission, this case excludes additional risk factors for HIV transmission.

-July 10, 2014 - A Mississippi baby, declared to be "functionally cured" of HIV in 2013, now has detectable levels of the virus in her blood, 27 months after being taken off antiretroviral drugs, according to scientists involved with her case.

-July 24, 2017 - A nine-year-old child from South Africa is reported to have been in remission for over eight years without treatment, according to Dr. Avy Violari, who spoke at the 9th International AIDS Society Conference on HIV Science in Paris.
+July 24, 2017 - A 9-year-old child from South Africa is reported to have been in remission for over eight years without treatment, according to Dr. Avy Violari, who spoke at the 9th International AIDS Society Conference on HIV Science in Paris.

+November 2018 - According to PEPFAR's website, they have "supported life-saving antiretroviral treatment (ART) for more than 14.6 million men, women and children" since 2003.

+March 5, 2019 - According to a case study published in the journal Nature, a second person has sustained remission from HIV-1.
+The "London patient" was treated with stem cell transplants from donors with an HIV-resistant mutation.
+The London patient has been in remission for 18 months since he stopped taking antiretroviral drugs.
+The study also includes a possible third remission after stem cell transplantation, this person is referred to as the "Düsseldorf patient."